Lead Generation Process: Inbound, Outbound & More

 Learn how to create and implement a lead generation process for both online (inbound) lead generation as well as outbound sales prospecting.

-Alead generation process outlines the systematic sales and marketing steps necessary to generate qualified leads.
+A lead generation process is a procedure that outlines the systematic sales and marketing steps necessary to identify and funnel quality leads into your sales process.
 The standard lead generation process includes four stages that starts with attraction and ends with lead qualification.
 However, there are also specific lead generation processes for online lead generation (inbound) and outbound sales prospecting.

 • Standard Lead Generation Process: Universal process that outlines actionable lead generation stages to create your own lead-generating process.
 Read more below.